 Muscle growth happens with progressive overload.
 Adding more plates to the barbell over time will maximize muscular hypertrophy.
 You may not be hitting 12-15 reps, but your muscles will actually grow, not just get a temporary pump.

 The specifics of the program are less important than you may think, and you can customize it as you please.
 Just keep these key principles in mind:

-– 80% of your training should be spent doing <6 reps with heavy weight on compound exercises
+- 80% of your training should be spent doing less than 6 reps with heavy weight on compound exercises

 That’s it: train heavy, eat enough calories, get your protein in, and increase training volume over time.